What is Liposuction?

 Will the fat come back?

-After puberty we have a fixed number of fat cells (they increase in size when we put on weight and conversely shrink when we lose it) When fat cells are removed through liposculpture we used to think that they cannot return.
+After puberty, we have a fixed number of fat cells (they increase in size when we put on weight and conversely shrink when we lose it) When fat cells are removed through liposculpture we used to think that they cannot return.
 We now know that fat cell numbers are able to increase again with sustained calorie excess.
-Initially if you have liposclpture of your abdomen and you eat too much you will store fat in other areas, commonly upper arms and breast.
+Initially, if you have liposculpture of your abdomen and you eat too much you will store fat in other areas, commonly the upper arms and breast.
 If calorie excess is maintained then one may again deposit excess fat in the liposculpture area, ie the abdomen area.